lingtjien/Grid-Tiling-Kwin/ReadMe.md

 - set shortcut *Tiling-Gaps: Decrease Size* to *Meta+-*

 ## To Do
-- create a ui to configure the parameters
 - make it work for multiple screen setups
 - make it work for activities